 This is the ultimate inbound marketing analytic to watch, but it requires you to first calculate the other metrics in this list.
 Your ultimate goal with your inbound marketing is to generate more business.
 If you’re spending more time, money and labor creating your inbound campaigns than you are getting back out of it, it’s time to re-evaluate your goals.
-HubSpot has an inbound marketing ROI calculator you can use to see if you’re on the right track.
+We have a free marketing ROI calculator you can use to create this metric.

 Watch these analytics to know how your inbound marketing is performing.
 A tool like HubSpot makes it easy to track all these metrics in one place, but you can also enlist your team to track marketing progress.
 Assign each team member certain metrics to track to make the process more manageable.
 Armed with your data, you can then see what’s working and what isn’t working, and continuously improve your marketing to get more leads.